 The Stickiness of Secure Attachment

 The research says that a person’s attachment style measured at age 1 is highly likely to remain the same barring a trauma (if you started out with a secure attachment) or intervention (for an insecure one.)
 This means that the expectations that are formed when you were not even speaking stay with you as you interact with friends, authority figures, and romantic relationships into your adult life.
+You have an adult attachment structure.
 (And if you have your own children the cycle restarts…)

 An issue that arises for us grown-ups is that our version of a Secure Attachment may differ from our partner’s.
 Just take a look at the questions on OKCupid to know more: